Eligioo/nimiq-rust-rpc-client/README.md

 # nimiq-rust-rpc-client
-A Nimiq RPC client for the Rust Programming language
+A Nimiq RPC client for the Rust programming language

 # Example: